Neurrone/personal-knowledge-base/notes/fpc2-odds-and-ends.md

 # FPC2 Odds And Ends

-Personal reflections and other misc odds and ends that don't fit anywhere else
+Personal reflections and other misc odds and ends that don't fit anywhere else.

-## Impactful Pieces
+## Reflections

 This is stuff I understand from seeing first-hand or takeaways from my own experiences.
 I can't put this into words, for now.